KelvinHere/Yoga_Milestone_4/testing.md

 # Testing Documentation for Social Yoga

+INDEX
+Index Here

-### Manual Tests
+## Manual Tests
+***
+## **Site Actions**

-- Users can:
+- **Users can:**
     - View a list of instructors
-    - View an instructors profile

-- Users cannot:
-    - View profiles of non-instructors
+    - View lessons by instructor
+    - Filter lessons by All / Purchased / Subscribed
+    - Sort lessons by price / rating / instructor / name
+    - Subscribe / Unsubscribe to a lesson
+    - Create / Edit a review for a lesson
+    - Access free lessons and lessons they have paid for
+    - Add / Remove a lesson from their basket
+    - Purchase a lesson
+    - Request / Unrequest instructor status

-- Instructor can:
+- **Users cannot:**
+    - Create / Edit someone elses review of a lesson
+    - Access paid lessons they have not purchased

+- **Instructor can / users cannot:**
     - Create a lesson
-    - Delete a lesson
     - Create a lesson with the same name as another instructor (ie, 'Introduction Lesson')
-    - Edit their own lessons
+    - Edit / Delete their own lessons

-- Instructor cannot:
+- **Instructor cannot:**
     - Create two lessons with the same name
-    - Edit another instructors lessons
+    - Edit / Delete another instructors lessons

-#### Home Page
+- **Superusers can**
+    - View a list of user requests to become an instructor
+    - Grand / Remove instructor status from users

+## **Home Page**

 - **Valid requests**
 - While logged in, superusers can access "Superuser admin" where they can